My Free Workshop on Electric Vehicles

 No Cap on Mass Save Insulation Incentive Thru 2018!

-Happy new year news!
-Mass Save has lifted its $2,000 cap on covering 75% of the cost of insulation through 2018.
+This year, many Mass Save programs have lifted their $2,000 cap on covering 75% of the cost of insulation through 2018.
 There’s no limit on the total qualifying insulation costs that they’ll cover at their 75% incentive.
 You will still need to pay for the 25% out-of-pocket costs or explore getting a 0% Mass Save HEAT Loan for that expense.

 To see if you qualify, you can call Mass Save at 866-527-SAVE (7283).
 If you are eligible, you can schedule an energy assessment to get the process rolling.

-Eversource and National Grid are among the utilities participating in this program.
+Eversource, National Grid, & Berkshire Gas are among the utilities participating in this program.
 However, this offer may not apply to customers of other electric utilities, as the Mass Save programs differ depending on your utility, and it does NOT apply to everyone.

 There’s more information on their website [https://www.masssave.com/en/saving/residential-rebates/special-limited-time-offer-on-home-insulation/], but you’ll need to talk with Mass Save to find out for sure if you qualify.